 Your health care provider can determine if you need the immunizations or if blood tests should be performed to determine immunity.
 He or she can then enter this information on the required Duquesne Immunization Verification Form.
+Duquesne University Centers for Pharmacy Care can provide immunization adminstration.
+If you would like to utlize the CPC for care, please call 412-396-2155 to arrange an appointment.
 You can have these tests done at the Allegheny County Health Department, or a local provider's office at your own expense if they are not covered by your health insurance.

 How much do immunizations cost?

-Due to the variability in coverage by health insurance companies, please check with your health insurance carrier to see what immunizations are covered and how you can be reimbursed if you receive the immunizations at Duquesne University Health Services/Center for Pharmacy Care, or a local provider's office.
+Due to the variability in coverage by health insurance companies, please check with your health insurance carrier to see what immunizations are covered and how you can be reimbursed if you receive the immunizations at Duquesne university Centers for Pharmacy Care, or a local provider's office.

 Can I submit a copy of my immunization records instead of the Duquesne University Immunization Verification Form?

 No. The Duquesne University Immunization Verification Form is required to be completed, signed, dated, and stamped by a health care professional.

 I have copies of my immunization records but I do not currently have a health care provider to complete the form, what should I do?

 Duquesne University students can schedule a form review appointment at Duquesne Health Services by calling 412.396.1650